guljeny/submodule-version/README.md

       "git@github.com:guljeny/submodule-version.git": "^1.0.0"
   }
   ```
+- Each submodule has a [version](#versioning) tags, and `sv` use list of this tags to resolve dependencies
 - `Submodule version` creates a graph of whole project and install only possible and actual versions

+## Versioning

+Sumodules without specified version tags will be installed with ref to the latest commit.
+You should manage them manually.

+To add new version in submodule:
+- Specify version in `package.json`
+- Add and push git tag with the same version (`git tag 1.0.1`)

 ## Commands

-- `sv validate` - Validate all dependencis and install missing modules
+- `npx sv validate` - Validate all dependencis and install missing modules
-- `sv install <git_url> [target_submodule]` - Install new dependency
+- `npx sv install <git_url> [target_submodule]` - Install new dependency
-- `sv update` - Update all dependencies to the latest possible versions
+- `npx sv update` - Update all dependencies to the latest possible versions
-- `sv help` - Description of all commands
+- `npx sv help` - Description of all commands

+## Submodule dependencies

+Sumbodules can contains their own dependencies specified in `package.json` as `sv` object.

+To install submodule in submodule run `npx install <git_url> [target_submodule]`